 Things to Bring/Pack

-- Lanyards – you need your sea pass card on you at all times – Get them here – you can buy them on the sip but they are expensive.
+- Lanyards – you need your sea pass card on you at all times – Lanyards are very helpful for this!
+Get them here – you can buy them on the ship, but they are expensive.

 - Water bottles – for excursions – Love these